Klaudio-Peqini/geomagnetic_mfdfa/README.md

 **multifractal analysis of geomagnetic time series** and their **correlation with seismic activity**.

-The core objective is to investigate whether multifractal properties of geomagnetic field fluctuations exhibit systematic variations before, during, or after seismic events.
+The core objective is to investigate whether the multifractal properties of geomagnetic field fluctuations exhibit systematic variations before, during, or after seismic events.